mah92/camsim/README.md

 A good graphic card ensures the speed of execution.

-sudo apt-get install cmake build-essential
+$sudo apt-get install cmake build-essential

-sudo apt-get install xdotool
+$sudo apt-get install xdotool

-sudo apt-get install libplplot-dev
+$sudo apt-get install libplplot-dev

+$sudo apt-get install libopenscenegraph-dev openscenegraph

-sudo apt-get install libosgearth-dev openscenegraph-plugin-osgearth
+$sudo apt-get install libopencv-dev

-osg-earth is not mandatory, just installed for a proper OpenSceneGraph installation
+It is also posible to install libosgearth-dev, openscenegraph-plugin-osgearth if the OpenSceneGraph does not get installed correctly.

-go to the program folder
+After installations, go to the program folder and run:

+$mkdir build

-mkdir build
+$cd build

-cmake ..
+$cmake ..

-make -j4
+$make -j4

 ## Usage